Karthick-16feb/contact-list-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+If you have a node server don't forget to run that server prior to the run the application's frontend.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.